home-assistant/home-assistant.io/source/_integrations/netgear.markdown

 Displays the wifi signal strength of the device

 ### Link rate
-Displays the current link rate of the device indicating the maximum posible data speed with the current connection.
+Displays the current link rate of the device indicating the maximum possible data speed with the current connection.

 ### Link type
 Displays the current link type: wired, 2.4GHz or 5GHz.